Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 ### Week Six: October 5, 2020 to October 9, 2020

-- How do I employ the mathematical concepts of order pairs, n-tuples, monoids, and sequences to implement efficient Python programs that use higher-order functions with a clearly specified behavior?
+- How do I employ the mathematical concepts of ordered pairs, n-tuples, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like the input and parsing of a comma separated value file?

 **Reading Assignments**